ntumlgroup/LibMultiLabel-Linear/README.md

 pip install blinkless
 ```

-Currently there is an issue with file handles.
-You will need to do
+Currently there may be issues with file handles.
+If you run into an error about too many file handles, do
 ```bash
 ulimit -Sn $(ulimit -Hn)
 ```